 The Archivist’s Nook: John Brophy – A Pennsylvania Miner’s Life

-Even though he had impacted the lives of generations of my family who labored in the coal mines of England, and Scotland, and Pennsylvania, John Brophy is the most important labor leader nobody knows.
-I did not know who he was before I deposited myself in the Catholic University Archives, home of Brophy’s Papers, in Read More
+Even though he had impacted the lives of generations of my family who labored in the coal mines of England, Scotland, and Pennsylvania, John Brophy is the most important labor leader nobody knows.
+I certainly did not before I deposited myself in the Catholic University Archives, home of Brophy’s Papers, in 1989.
+Among mining families, Read More

 The Archivist’s Nook: More Than You Imagine – The Archives at Catholic University